-- (a) In accordance with Section 7.4.7 and 7.4.8, all Food Service Establishments shall provide wastewater acceptable to the District, under the requirements and standards established herein, before discharging it to any public sewer.
-Any Food Service Establishment required to pretreat shall install, operate, and maintain an approved type and adequately sized grease interceptor necessary to maintain compliance with the objectives of this Section 7.11. - (b) Grease interceptor sizing and installation shall conform to the current edition of the Uniform Plumbing Code.
-Grease interceptors shall be constructed and located in accordance with the requirements and criteria set forth in the FOG Control Program. - (c) Grease Interceptors shall be maintained in efficient operating condition in accordance with the practices, requirements and restrictions set forth in the FOG Control Program and with a maintenance frequency approved by the FOG Control Program Manager pursuant to said Program. - (d) Food Service Establishments with grease interceptors may be required to submit data and information necessary to establish the maintenance frequency grease interceptors.
+- (a) All Food Service Establishments shall provide wastewater acceptable to the District, under the requirements and standards of Exhibit C, the District's Maximum Allowable Local Limits, and those established herein.
+Any Food Service Establishment required to pretreat shall install, operate, and maintain an approved type and adequately sized grease interceptor necessary to maintain compliance with the wastewater objectives prior to discharging waste to any public sewer. - (b) Grease interceptor sizing and installation shall conform to the current edition of the California Uniform Plumbing Code.
+Grease interceptors shall be constructed and located in accordance with the requirements and criteria set forth in the FOG Control Program. - (c) Grease Interceptors shall be maintained in efficient operating condition in accordance with the practices, requirements and restrictions set forth in the FOG Control Program and with a maintenance frequency approved by the District pursuant to said Program. - (d) Food Service Establishments with grease interceptors may be required to submit data and information necessary to establish the maintenance frequency grease interceptors.